ludbek/powerform/readme.md

 class ConfirmPasswordField extends Field {
   validate(value, allValues) {
     if (value !== allValues[this.config.passwordField]) {
-      return "Passwords do not match."
+      throw new ValidationError("Passwords do not match.")
     }
   }
 }